-At the beginning of this article, we’re calling it out that the term DXP will become a lot more common in digital discussions.
-What this really means is that teams are going to be pushed to think strategically about their entire customer journey and how the underlying platform serves them as a business to reach their goals.
+We're calling it now, the term DXP will continue to be common in digital discussions.
+What DXPs popularity really means is that teams are going to be pushed to think strategically about their entire customer journey and how the underlying platform serves them as a business to reach their goals.

-This strategic-focus will take time to develop and grow but there’s an optimal place to start to get a leg up on your competition.
+This strategic focus will take time to develop and grow but there’s an optimal place to start to get a leg up on your competition.
 For any organization to be successful with their DXP decision, they must first ask which platform approach best aligns with their current and future needs and their institutional goals.
-We’ll follow up next week on why Open vs. Closed DXP is the most important consideration that should drive that question.

 For a deeper look into the differences between Open vs. Closed DXPs, check out our blog: Why Your Digital Experience Platform (DXP) Needs to Be Open.